the0day/examples/README.md

 ### eth-accounts-farm
 The tool was developed with Laravel framework in one week.
 It works with the Ethereum blockchain and provides the following features: creating wallets, checking the balance of accounts, detecting specific transactions, and creating unsigned transactions through an API.
 After the accounts are created, they can sign and send the transactions.

+### widgets-manager

+The Widget Helper Library is a UI management tool that leverages design patterns like Composite, Template Method, and Singleton.
+Simplify widget creation, organization, and rendering while following established design principles.